nuuuwan/news_lk3_data/README.md

 ### 2024-05-16 (Thursday)

-### MR doubles down on anti-privatisation even as party members defend reforms
+### MR doubles down on anti-privatisation even as party members bat for reforms

 *2024-05-16 23:56:00* · [`economynextcom`](https://economynext.com/mr-doubles-down-on-anti-privatisation-even-as-party-members-defend-reforms-163417/) · `en`

-ECONOMYNEXT — Former President and leader of the ruling Sri Lanka Podujana Peramuna (SLPP) Mahinda Rajapaksa has seemingly upped the ante on his anti-privatisation rhetoric, claiming that a majority of his party are opposed to the “sale of national assets”, even as ministers representing the party continue to defend ongoing reforms.
+ECONOMYNEXT — Former President and leader of the ruling Sri Lanka Podujana Peramuna (SLPP) Mahinda Rajapaksa has seemingly upped the ante on his anti-privatisation rhetoric, claiming that a majority of his party are opposed to the “sale of national assets”, even as ministers representing the party continue to express support for ongoing reforms.

 Rajapaksa told reporters on Thursday May 16 following a meeting at the SLPP headquarters in Colombo that 99 percent of the party share his views on the matter.

-“It’s not just me, the majority of our party, 99 percent, are of this view,” he said, asked for comment on a recent statement he made declaring his opposition to Sri Lanka’s ongoing International Monetary Fund (IMF)-backed efforts to restructure a number of state-owned enterprises (SOEs).
+“It’s not just me, the majority of our party, 99 percent, are of this opinion,” he said, asked for comment on a recent statement he had made declaring his opposition to Sri Lanka’s ongoing International Monetary Fund (IMF)-backed efforts to restructure a number of state-owned enterprises (SOEs).

 ...